MarkChuCarroll/chalumier/README.md

-# demakein-k
+# Chalumier

+## WTF is this?

-A kotlin port of demakein.
+Chalumier started as a Kotlin port of Demakin.

 Demakein (DEsign and MAke INstruments) is a software package originally written by Paul Harrison (pfh@logarithmic.net).
 It's a pretty impressive